JozefJarosciak/chatgpt-mass-delete-export/README.md

 ## Support

-For issues or feature requests:
+For issues or feature requests use https://github.com/JozefJarosciak/chatgpt-mass-delete-export/issues
-- Contact: jarosciak@gmail.com

 ## License